-That is why we are committed to working with our clients to help them plan, build and operate infrastructure that is consistent with net-zero emissions and resilient to climate change; why we are harnessing the huge enthusiasm among colleagues from across our business to help tackle one of the biggest challenges of our time; why we are mobilising to support a successful outcome at COP26.
+That is why we are committed to working with our clients to help them plan, build, and operate infrastructure that is consistent with net-zero emissions and resilient to climate change; why we are harnessing the huge enthusiasm among colleagues from across our business to help tackle one of the biggest challenges of our time; why we are mobilizing to support a successful outcome at COP26.

 Collaborating to deliver action

 In the run-up to COP26, we are supporting clients and countries in building momentum for greater ambition.
-Our activities include:
+Our activities include these:

-- Convening the UK-Bangladesh Climate Partnership Forum to bring together experts and advance the climate agenda in the journey towards COP26
+- Convening the UK-Bangladesh Climate Partnership Forum to bring together experts and advance the climate agenda in the journey toward COP26

-Our plans for November during COP26 itself are still a work in progress (this is a fast-moving space!) but key activities include:
+Our plans for November during COP26 itself are still a work in progress (this is a fast-moving space!) but key activities include these:

-Sam Friggens is Mott MacDonald’s global practice leader for climate change and is leading the company’s COP26 programme.
+Sam Friggens is Mott MacDonald’s Global Practice Leader for Climate Change and is leading the company’s COP26 program.